yixianwang/yixian-site/content/notes/memo.md

 +++

 ## Runtime Error Challenge
-- group unique index, (PUID, CD, TIMESTAMP), the timestamp not granually enough.
+- The issue is from the group unique index, (PUID, CD, TIMESTAMP), the timestamp not granually enough.

 ## Query Performance issue
-- the CTE contains many rows, and when join back to the main query, it's very slow
+- The issue comes from the CTE contains many rows, and when join back to the main query, it's very slow

+## Context pass along
+- How to pass context back and forth

 ##